Skip to content

 • Applications run a process with a specified amount of memory.

-The maximum amount of memory (RAM) an application needs is configured in the [Cloud Foundry Manifest] or using a CLI command.
+The maximum amount of memory (RAM) an application needs to be configured in the Cloud Foundry Manifest or by using a CLI command.
 As every application runs within a container, it is not possible to assign a specific CPU to an application.
 Instead, the CPU power is distributed according to the memory requested for your application.

-For example, if the underlying virtual machine offers 32 GB of RAM and your application needs up to 8 GB, the application gets at least 25% of the currently available CPU power.
-However, the application is not assigned 2 particular CPUs as all CPUs are available for all applications.
-An application with a memory limit of 128 MB can use all 8 CPUs, if no other application needs CPU power at that moment.
+For example, if the underlying virtual machine offers 32 GB of RAM and your application needs up to 8 GB, the application will get at least 25% of the currently available CPU power.
+However, the application is not assigned two specific CPUs, as all CPUs are accessible for all applications.
+An application with a memory limit of 128 MB can utilize all 8 CPUs, if no other application needs CPU power at that moment.

-If more than one application requires CPU power, the total available CPU power is distributed based on the [Cloud Foundry CPU shares] an application is allocated.
+If multiple applications require CPU power, the total available CPU power is distributed based on the Cloud Foundry CPU shares an application is allocated.
 The number of allocated CPU shares scales linearly based on the memory limit configured for an application.
-Theses shares are

 The following table shows how many CPU shares an application is allocated based on its configured memory limit.